 To get to Narra you can jump on a shuttle bus from Puerto Princesa and once you are there a stay in Narra not only means access to its depth of nature, but also a spot on the almost deserted beaches in the area – either on private island resorts or locally run basic guesthouses.

-Where to Stay in Narra
+Best Places to Stay in Narra

 Arena Island Resort – Just a minute from a slice of heavenly beach, Arena Island Resort is situated on its own private island.
 This secluded, exclusive feeling makes this hotel really seem like a true tropical retreat.
 Staff at this 4-star resort are very attentive indeed, and make sure you’re happy with your stay at all times.
 There is a range of activities going on here: you can turtle watch, stargaze with telescopes, go kayaking, or snorkeling.
 Plus you’ll be very well looked after at this place, that’s for sure.